Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 4)	Put the phase corrected file’s Right channel in the second track of the multi-track DAW:

 * pan the track’s mixer strip to the center, or 0, position
 * lower the track’s mixer strip to -3db.

+Multitrack example with the files Right channel in Track 1 and its Left channel in Track 2.

 ![tracks 1 and 2](MonoDisc_2a.jpg)

-5)	Reverse the polarity on the Track 1's mixer strip; leave the polarity of Track 2's mixer strip in the normal position
+5)	Reverse the polarity on the Track 1's mixer strip; leave the polarity of Track 2's mixer strip in the normal position.

+Mixer strip example with adjustments made to the polarity, panning, and level.

 ![Mixer strips set for lateral cancelation](MonoDisc_3.JPG)